Get Free Seats (Applicable on all courses)

 • Address Insurance, Legal and Statutory aspects of such lifting equipment inspections

-• Experience various incidents involving the lifting equipment and their Root Cause Analyses
+• Experience various incidents involving the lifting equipment and their Root Cause Analysis

 Training Methodology